bbatsov/batsov.com/_posts/2011-04-24-add-atom-feed-to-jekyll.md

 ---
 layout: single
-title: "Add Atom feed to Jekyll powered blog"
+title: "Add an Atom feed to a Jekyll blog"
 tags:
 - Jekyll
 - Atom